- September 22, 2015

 - Posted by: Phillip W. Duff

-- Category: Agencies, Buyers, Compliance, Law Firms, Opinions, Technology, Training, Uncategorized
+- Categories: Agencies, Buyers, Compliance, Law Firms, Opinions, Technology, Training, Uncategorized

 As a consultant to the debt collection industry over the last 15 years I have seen many ways to complete the same job.
 Some companies are risk adverse and other companies embrace the risk.
 So what is your risk level with the current hurdles of calling cell phones?